 More databases, more documents to track, more network-based applications to back up.
-What's a small business to
+What's a small business to do?

 Small and medium-sized businesses (SMBs) are increasingly turning to networked storage to help them better manage an onslaught of storage demands.